BasicBlockchains/proof_of_work/README.md

 I would like to thank Jurko Gospodnetic of stackoverflow for his db query design.
 -https://stackoverflow.com/questions/9561832/what-if-i-dont-close-the-database-connection-in-python-sqlite

-The Database has 3 tables:
+The Database has 2 tables:

-    -block_headers
+    -raw_blocks
     -utxo_pool
-    -raw_blocks

-The block_headers will contain all the header information of the Block, where the height of the Block is equal to the row number + 1 (accounting for Genesis Block).
-This is for ease of use when searching.
+The raw_block table contains the raw form of each Block, where the height of the Block corresponds to the row number plus one (accounting for genesis Block).

 The utxo_pool contains all those UTXO_OUTPUTs which have not yet been consumed.

-Finally, the raw_block table contains the raw form of each Block, where the height of the Block corresponds to the row number plus one (accounting for genesis Block).

 ## Validation